SUPER DTP cohort 4 projects now being advertised! Many are closing end of Jan 2022, head to the SUPER DTP page linked below for more.

-The SUPER consortium is delighted to announce its success in obtaining £5 million of funding from the UK Natural Environment Research Council, for its innovative Doctoral Training Partnership (DTP).
+In 2019, the SUPER consortium was formed after obtaining £5 million of funding from the UK Natural Environment Research Council, for its innovative Docutoral Training Partnership (DTP).

 Recognising that individual ecosystems or geographical areas are parts of larger systems that must be studied together, the SUPER DTP has been designed to take a joined-up ‘Catchment to Coast’ approach to understanding our freshwater and marine environments, including their marginal habitats.
 From headland rivers to lowland regions, estuaries and into the shallow seas, our landscapes are subject to a range of environmental pressures whilst supporting stunning wildlife and providing major economic benefits.

-The £5 million award will fund between 60 and 90 PhD students, with the first successful candidates beginning next year.
+From 2020, the £5 million award will fund between 60 and 90 PhD students over its 5 year lifespan.
 Professor David Paterson, Executive Director of MASTS and leader of the bid stated, ”This support from NERC is fantastic news, not only recognising the excellent training environment that Scotland can offer but it arrives at a critical time to support efforts to respond to the environmental challenges highlighted in the recent IPCC Climate Change report.
 We are looking forward to placing our best students in a position to learn and then develop the tools to understand and better manage ecosystems sustainably.”

 Specific questions should be emailed to: